 The highest flowering plants growing in New Zealand are Graham’s buttercup (Ranunculus grahamii), Haast’s hebe (Hebe haastii) and a parahebe (Parahebe birleyi) found at up to 3,000 metres on exposed rocks in Aoraki/Mt Cook National Park.
-But on the highest rocks of all, on Aoraki/Mt Cook, only lichens and mosses can survive.
+On the highest rocks of all, on Aoraki/Mt Cook, only lichens and mosses can survive.

-By the 19th century, glaciation and Māori fires had severely reduced South Canterbury’s forest cover.
+By the 19th century, glaciation and fires started by Māori had severely reduced South Canterbury’s forest cover.
 The only significant areas of podocarp forest – tōtara, kahikatea and mataī – were at Arowhenua and along the foothills of the interior ranges.
 Other remnants comprised kōwhai, matipo and similar species.
 There were small areas of beech and mountain tōtara forest at Aoraki/Mt Cook and along the Ben Ōhau Range.

 Exotic forestry has never been important in South Canterbury.
 Planting of the largest exotic forest at Kakahu (2,900 hectares) did not begin until the late 1950s.
 A widely spread exotic pest is hieracium (hawkweed).

 South Canterbury was a habitat for the giant flightless moa, now extinct.
 In 1895 Kapua (near Waimate) was the scene of a major dig for moa bones.
-In the 1960s bones were also discovered in the Albury Park swamp.
+In the 1960s bones were discovered in the Albury Park swamp.

 Today, the main birds that are distinctive to the region live by the rivers.
-They include the black-fronted tern, wrybill plover and the black-billed gull.
+They include the black-fronted tern, wrybill plover and black-billed gull.
 There are few forest birds, because of the lack of forest cover.
 However, restoration projects in Waihī and Conways Bush reserves have increased kererū and bellbird numbers.
 The kea, the world’s most alpine parrot, is often seen around Aoraki/Mt Cook.
 The grasshopper-like black alpine wētā, known as the Aoraki/Mt Cook flea, is found above the snowline.